Schwarzam/FITS-manipulation/README.md

-# FITS-manipulation
+## FITS image 2d Cutout

-FITS cuts 100x faster and with better memory performance than astropy Cutout2D
+FITS cuts much much faster and with better memory performance than astropy Cutout2D

-CODE INSIDE 'CUT' FOLDER.

 Need to compile with lcfitsio that may be installed with: